The Canopy Project

 February 8, 2023

-The water cycle, also known as the hydrological cycle, is the continuous circulation or movement of water between Earth and the atmosphere.
-Water evaporates into water vapor, condensing to form clouds, and then precipitating back to land in the form of rain and snow.
-Other main processes within the cycle include infiltration, runoff, groundwater, and transpiration: all different ways in which water moves across and through the ground.
+Other major processes within the water cycle include infiltration, runoff, groundwater, and transpiration: all different ways in which water moves across and through the ground.
 This cycle is important because it supplies water to all living organisms and regulates the planet’s weather patterns.
-Only 3% of all water in the world is freshwater, meaning 97% is unusable.
-The water cycle circulates and transports freshwater, allowing for drinking water, water for agriculture, rain, snow, etc.
+Only 3% of all water in the world is freshwater, meaning 97% is unfit for consumption and irrigation.
+The water cycle circulates and transports freshwater, delivering clean water for drinking and agriculture.

-In connection to deforestation, the hydrological cycle heavily relies on trees to absorb the water in the atmosphere.
-Trees act as water reservoirs, taking in water from the soil and releasing it through its leaves, also known as transpiration.
+The hydrological cycle heavily relies on trees to absorb the water in the atmosphere.
+Trees act as water reservoirs, taking in water from the soil and releasing it through its leaves, a process known as transpiration.
 The added moisture in the air results in cloud formation, leading to rainfall and the continuation of the water cycle.
-As more and more trees get cut down, evaporation levels are disrupted, drying up the moisture in the air and throwing off the balance of the water cycle.
-A continual cycle of dry air, low humidity, and decreased precipitation will inevitably lead to a drought-prone, desert-like climate.
+Transpiration also helps cool the surrounding air, just as humans sweat to cool down.

-Infiltration and runoff are more components of the water cycle impacted by deforestation.
-Normally, tree roots soak up rainwater, ensuring an adequate amount of infiltration and reduced levels of runoff.
-However, deforestation promotes the opposite course of action: decreased infiltration and higher amounts of runoff.
+Normally, tree leaves and roots soak up rainwater, ensuring an adequate amount of infiltration and reduced levels of water runoff.
+However, deforestation results in the opposite: decreased infiltration and higher amounts of runoff.
 Without trees, there is nothing to hold the soil cover.
-Soil erosion rates are increased, causing concerns of flooding and higher likelihoods of pollutants sweeping into nearby water reservoirs.
+Soil erosion rates are increased, leading to more frequent flooding and higher likelihoods of pollutants sweeping into nearby water reservoirs.

 Your donations to The Canopy Project help safeguard critical environments struggling under the weight of deforestation by growing trees and protecting the balance of the water cycle.